 The frisson of a new year is the ideal time to shake up stale mindsets and dropped dreams.
-Why not catapult 2020 in the right direction with a new direction?
+Why not catapult the new year in the right direction with a new direction?
 Books are often the fastest (and cheapest) ticket to motivation and can double as vital inspiration when creating a realistic New Year’s resolution list.
 Whether you want to stretch your mind or your hamstrings, these books will make you want to do both.
 Most likely after a surreptitious sleep-in on January 1st and a few cups of coffee.

 The Group of Seven Reimagined: Contemporary Stories Inspired by Historic Canadian Paintings.
 Edited by Karen Schauber (Heritage House, 2019)